Bayern close in on signing of Espanyol midfielder Roca | Goal.com

 Bayern close in on signing of Espanyol midfielder Roca

-Goal understands that Bayern Munich are closing in on the signing of Espanyol midfielder Marc Roca.
+Bayern Munich are closing in on the signing of Espanyol midfielder Marc Roca, Goal can confirm.

 Roca was excused from training by Espanyol on Saturday to finalise the details of the proposed transfer, which is expected to go through by Monday.